stevedonovan/UnderC/readme.md

 ### Regular Expressions with rx++

 rx++ is a simple class wrapper around the standard POSIX regular expression calls; for UnderC we're using Tom Lord and John Maddock's RX library under Windows, and the libc implementation under Linux.
 Although sometimes tricky to set up, regular expressions are a powerful means of searching and processing text, which AWK and Perl programmers have used very effectively.
-C++ programmers currently have a standard way of using them since C++11
+C++ programmers currently have a standard way of using them since C++11 using `regex` header, while ours offer you a bunch of easy functions that you will grasp quickly.

     ;> #include <rx++.h>
     ;> Regexp rx("dog");